yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 #### set_preferred_zones

 Sets the preferred availability zones (AZs) and regions.
-Tablet leaders are placed in alive and healthy nodes of the highest preference zones (preference 1).
-When no such node is available, then alive and healthy nodes from the next highest preferred zone are picked.
-Zones with no preference are equally eligible to host tablet leaders.
+Tablet leaders are placed in alive and healthy nodes of AZs in order of preference.
+When no healthy node is available in the most preferred AZs (preference value 1), then alive and healthy nodes from the next preferred AZs are picked.
+AZs with no preference are equally eligible to host tablet leaders.

 {{< note title="Note" >}}